Nordstrom (NYSE:JWN) Price Target Cut to $27.00

-Nordstrom (NYSE:JWN) had its price target cut by investment analysts at Citigroup from $31.00 to $27.00 in a research note issued to investors on Wednesday, The Fly reports.
-The brokerage currently has a “neutral” rating on the specialty retailer’s stock.
-Citigroup’s target price suggests a potential upside of 19.15% from the stock’s current price.
+Nordstrom (NYSE:JWN) had its target price decreased by equities research analysts at Deutsche Bank Aktiengesellschaft from $37.00 to $27.00 in a report issued on Monday, The Fly reports.
+The brokerage currently has a “hold” rating on the specialty retailer’s stock.
+Deutsche Bank Aktiengesellschaft’s target price indicates a potential upside of 27.54% from the stock’s current price.

-Several other research analysts have also recently issued reports on JWN.
-Morgan Stanley cut Nordstrom from an “equal weight” rating to an “underweight” rating and lowered their price objective for the stock from $36.00 to $27.00 in a research report on Wednesday, August 25th.
-KeyCorp reissued a “buy” rating and issued a $45.00 target price on shares of Nordstrom in a report on Wednesday, August 25th.
-Credit Suisse Group reduced their target price on Nordstrom from $39.00 to $34.00 and set a “neutral” rating for the company in a report on Wednesday, August 25th.
-Zacks Investment Research raised Nordstrom from a “hold” rating to a “strong-buy” rating and set a $33.00 target price for the company in a report on Friday, August 27th.
-Finally, Jefferies Financial Group downgraded Nordstrom from a “buy” rating to a “hold” rating and reduced their target price for the company from $48.00 to $30.00 in a report on Wednesday.
-Three analysts have rated the stock with a sell rating, nine have given a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $31.20.
+Several other equities analysts also recently issued reports on the stock.
+William Blair reissued a “market perform” rating on shares of Nordstrom in a report on Wednesday, November 24th.
+Robert W. Baird cut their price objective on shares of Nordstrom from $39.00 to $30.00 and set a “neutral” rating on the stock in a research note on Wednesday, November 24th.
+Morgan Stanley cut their price objective on shares of Nordstrom from $27.00 to $22.00 and set an “underweight” rating on the stock in a research note on Friday, November 26th.
+Jefferies Financial Group cut shares of Nordstrom from a “buy” rating to a “hold” rating and cut their price objective for the company from $48.00 to $30.00 in a research note on Wednesday, November 24th.
+Finally, TheStreet upgraded shares of Nordstrom from a “d+” rating to a “c” rating in a research note on Tuesday, August 24th.
+Three research analysts have rated the stock with a sell rating, nine have given a hold rating, two have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, Nordstrom presently has an average rating of “Hold” and a consensus target price of $30.20.

+In related news, Director Bradley D. Tilden purchased 22,000 shares of the company’s stock in a transaction that occurred on Friday, November 26th.
+The shares were purchased at an average price of $21.27 per share, with a total value of $467,940.00.
+The acquisition was disclosed in a document filed with the SEC, which is available at this link.
+5.55% of the stock is currently owned by insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-FMR LLC raised its stake in shares of Nordstrom by 15.9% during the 2nd quarter.
-FMR LLC now owns 12,269,362 shares of the specialty retailer’s stock worth $448,690,000 after buying an additional 1,684,530 shares in the last quarter.
-Vanguard Group Inc. raised its stake in shares of Nordstrom by 2.6% during the 2nd quarter.
-Vanguard Group Inc. now owns 10,085,474 shares of the specialty retailer’s stock worth $368,826,000 after buying an additional 258,873 shares in the last quarter.
-Tremblant Capital Group raised its stake in shares of Nordstrom by 14.9% during the 3rd quarter.
-Tremblant Capital Group now owns 4,449,517 shares of the specialty retailer’s stock worth $117,690,000 after buying an additional 577,248 shares in the last quarter.
-State Street Corp raised its stake in shares of Nordstrom by 9.9% during the 2nd quarter.
-State Street Corp now owns 3,756,666 shares of the specialty retailer’s stock worth $137,381,000 after buying an additional 338,628 shares in the last quarter.
-Finally, Price T Rowe Associates Inc. MD raised its stake in shares of Nordstrom by 22.6% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 3,421,994 shares of the specialty retailer’s stock worth $125,142,000 after buying an additional 630,116 shares in the last quarter.
-59.29% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of JWN.
+Walled Lake Planning & Wealth Management LLC purchased a new position in Nordstrom during the 2nd quarter valued at about $29,000.
+Mine & Arao Wealth Creation & Management LLC. grew its stake in Nordstrom by 293.3% during the 3rd quarter.
+Mine & Arao Wealth Creation & Management LLC. now owns 1,180 shares of the specialty retailer’s stock valued at $31,000 after acquiring an additional 880 shares in the last quarter.
+Captrust Financial Advisors grew its stake in Nordstrom by 68.4% during the 1st quarter.
+Captrust Financial Advisors now owns 1,197 shares of the specialty retailer’s stock valued at $45,000 after acquiring an additional 486 shares in the last quarter.
+Kozak & Associates Inc. purchased a new position in Nordstrom during the 3rd quarter valued at about $45,000.
+Finally, Parallel Advisors LLC grew its stake in Nordstrom by 122.1% during the 2nd quarter.
+Parallel Advisors LLC now owns 1,455 shares of the specialty retailer’s stock valued at $53,000 after acquiring an additional 800 shares in the last quarter.
+59.29% of the stock is currently owned by hedge funds and other institutional investors.

 About Nordstrom